bhbmaster/covid19/README.md

 - `usa-states/states-output.html` shows the values of the States of the USA relative to the population per 100K and with 7 day moving average
 - `usa-states/states-output-raw.html` shows the raw values of the States of the USA with 7 day moving average
 - The moving average only applies to Daily New Cases & Daily New Deaths plots.
 The Total Cases & Total Deaths plot do not have the moving average function applied to them
-- Also this script saves the raw csv data that was downloaded `usa-states/us-states.csv` and then saves the manipulated dataframe(csv) that is parsed by the graph() function to `usa-states/us-states-parsable.csv`
+- Also this script saves the raw csv data that was downloaded `usa-states/us-states.csv` and then saves the manipulated dataframe(csv) that is parsed by the graph4area() function to `usa-states/us-states-parsable.csv`

 ## Wrapper run.sh Script & places.sh